Undergraduate Coursework in Horticultue

-The UGA Horticulture Department offers a variety of courses of interest to students pursing a degree in horticulture, those supplementing their degree with a horticulture minor or certificate, and those students just interested in learning about plants.
-Many students majoring or minoring in horticulture began with one class and got hooked on our hands-on approach to learning the scientific aspects of plant growth and management.
+Horticulture offers a variety of interesting courses to students pursing their B.S.A., supplementing a different degree with a horticulture minor or a certificate, or for students just interested in learning about plants.
+Many students majoring or minoring in horticulture started with one class of interest and got hooked on our hands-on approach to learning the scientific aspects of plant growth and management.
 Our students enjoy growing plants, taking field trips, and working on our farms.
 Below is a summary of the courses offered.

 You will see many classes with words like environment and sustainability in the title.
 That is because horticulture is at the nexus of some of the most pressing global issues of today.
 Our students don’t just talk about problems - they learn how to solve them to make the world a better place to live.
-We also offer special problems courses in which students can work one-on-one with a favorite faculty to plan and conduct research or participate in special activities, like the National Collegiate Landscape Competition (NCLC).
+Horticulture offers a special problems courses in which students can work one-on-one with a favorite faculty to plan and conduct research or participate in special activities, like the National Collegiate Landscape Competition (NCLC).
 If something peaks your interest, reach out to our Undergraduate Advisor or to your favorite course instructor.

-For a full description of the courses listed below, including a syllabus, visit the UGA Bulletin.
+For a full description of the courses listed on this page, including a syllabus, visit the UGA Bulletin.
 Note: The Bulletin lists all courses recently taught, some of which are only offered periodically, or based on need.
 The list of courses below are active and offered on a regular basis.

 Sustainable Plant Production